 The experienced neurology team at South Valley Neurology understands how limiting chronic neck pain can be.
 They provide onsite diagnostic testing to identify the root cause of your neck pain and develop custom treatment plans that focus on easing your pain and increasing neck mobility.
-Learn more about available treatment for neck pain by booking an appointment online or by calling the office in San Jose, California, for pediatric care or the office in Morgan Hill, California, for older children and adult appointments.
+Learn more about available treatment for neck pain by calling our office number 669-207-0046.

 Neck pain can be the result of an injury or degenerative condition affecting the structures of your cervical spine or neck.
 While many people experience occasional neck pain from poor posture or overuse, those with chronic pain may not be able to stay physically active.

 Some common causes of chronic neck pain include: